bymayo/craft-gone/README.md

 # Gone

-Gone is a Craft CMS plugin that returns a 410 error for elements (Entries, Categories etc) that have been deleted from the CMS instead of a 404 error.
+Gone is a Craft CMS plugin that keeps track of updated and removed elements (E.g. Entries) and then returns the correct error template to the user.

-A 410 error means the page is "gone" and that it existed at some point.
-Comparing this to a 404 error which says the page never existed / can't be found.
-In SEO terms, it's better to deliver this type of error when you can, over a 404.

-Showing a 410 error page also gives you more control over what you say to the user if they hit that page.
-E.g. "The *Product* no longer exists, here are some recommendations...".

-Read more about 410 errors - https://www.bluecorona.com/blog/410-error
+For example, if an element has been updated (E.g. The slug changed) then it will create an automatic 302 redirect.

 ## Features

-- Keeps a log of all deleted elements
+- Works with Entries, Categories and Craft Commerce Products
+- Tracks if an element slug has been updated
+- Tracks if an element has been deleted
+- Automatically removes rules if a new element is created with a matching slug
-- Output information on deleted elements to show related elements
+- Output information on updated / deleted elements
 - Craft 2.5 compatible

 ## Install